 — Sematext Group, Inc. (@sematext) September 13, 2016

-The default syslog daemon on most Linux distros, rsyslog can do so much more than just picking logs from the syslog socket and writing to /var/log/messages.
+The default syslog daemon on most Linux distros, rsyslog can do so much more than just picking Linux logs from the syslog socket and writing to /var/log/messages.
 It can tail files, parse them, buffer (on disk and in memory) and ship to a number of destinations, including Elasticsearch.

 If you use it as a simple router/shipper, any decent machine will be limited by network bandwidth, but it really shines when you want to parse multiple rules.
 Its grammar-based parsing module (mmnormalize) works at constant speed no matter the number of rules (we tested this claim).
-This means that with 20-30 rules, like you have when parsing Cisco logs, it can outperform the regex-based parsers like grok by a factor of 100.
+This means that with 20-30 rules, like you have when parsing Cisco logs, it will outperform the regex-based parsers like grok by at least a factor of 100.

 It’s also one of the lightest parsers you can find, depending on the configured memory buffers.

 rsyslog requires more work to get the configuration right (you can find some sample configuration snippets here on our blog) and this is made more difficult by two things:

 - documentation is hard to navigate, especially for somebody new to the terminology

 - versions up to 5.x had a different configuration format (expanded from the syslogd config format, which it still supports).
 Newer versions can still work with the old format, but most newer features (like the Elasticsearch output, Kafka input and output) only work with the new configuration format

 Though rsyslog tends to be reliable once you get to a stable configuration, you’re likely to find some interesting bugs along the way.
 Automatic testing constantly improves in rsyslog, but it’s not yet as good as something like Logstash or Filebeat.

 To summarize, the main difference between Logstash and rsyslog is that Logstash is easier to use while rsyslog lighter.